Meet Penny, Our Longest Staying Patient

 Status: Released 8th March 2019

-Penny has been adopted for Courtney by Sarah, for Andrea Greenaway by Annie Greenaway, by Jan-Hendrik Poehler, Rohan F. Zehethofer, Jutta Real, Marianne Traber, Roseanne, Karin and by Jörg, Petra, Susan Schaumkessel and Olaf Choschzig.
+Penny has been adopted for Courtney by Sarah, for Andrea Greenaway by Annie Greenaway, by Jan-Hendrik Poehler, Rohan F. Zehethofer, Jutta Real, Marianne Traber, Roseanne, Karin and by Jörg, for Melissa by Michael, by Viki Jurek, Petra, Susan Schaumkessel and Olaf Choschzig.

 Penny was previously under the care of Naifaru Juvenile Rescue centre, but was transferred to us for veterinary care.
 She had a severely damaged right flipper with only a stump remaining.